-Living in Bangkok, Thailand, one of the things that’s always bothered me is the pollution.
+Living in Bangkok, Thailand, one of the things that has always bothered me is the pollution.
 Bangkok has some of the world’s worst pollution and avoiding it can sometimes be a challenge.
-I’ve lived in Bangkok long enough though that I’m now an expert on how to avoid Bangkok’s pollution.
+I have lived in Bangkok long enough though, that I am now an expert on how to avoid Bangkok’s pollution.

 Don’t Be Outside in Bangkok During Rush Hour – The problem with Bangkok is the traffic is always bad.
 Horrendous traffic jams stretch all over the city, which creates much more pollution.

 Don’t Travel in Tuk-Tuks in Bangkok – One major way to avoid Bangkok pollution is to not travel in a tuk-tuk (the motorized rickshaw).

-Many tourists love to take tuk-tuks in Bangkok but, as they travel slap bang in the middle of the traffic and as there’s no protection from breathing in the fumes, it’s one of the worst ways to travel if you’re trying to avoid Bangkok’s pollution.
+Many tourists love to take tuk-tuks in Bangkok but, as they travel slap bang in the middle of the traffic and as there is no protection from breathing in the fumes, it is one of the worst ways to travel if you are trying to avoid Bangkok’s pollution.

 Shop at Bangkok Shopping Malls – Some of Bangkok’s best bargains are at street markets scattered all over the city.
-However, if you’re having major problems breathing in the city’s pollution, avoid the street markets (especially during weekdays when traffic is worse), and shop at one of Bangkok’s many shopping malls instead.
+However, if you are having major problems breathing in the city’s pollution, avoid the street markets (especially during weekdays when traffic is worse), and shop at one of Bangkok’s many shopping malls instead.

 MBK and Siam Center have great bargains, Siam Paragon and Central World Plaza are two of the largest malls in south east Asia, so sell everything, and Platinum Mall has some of the cheapest prices on clothing in the world.

-If you want to try food from Bangkok’s street stalls but don’t want to breath in all the street-side pollution you’re guaranteed to have, then just get the food ‘to go’ and eat it in the comfort of your own apartment or hotel room.
+If you want to try food from Bangkok’s street stalls but don’t want to breath in all the street-side pollution you are guaranteed to breathe if you eat in one of their plastic seats, then just get the food ‘to go’ and eat it in the comfort of your own apartment or hotel room.

 Don’t Walk on Busy Streets – I walk a lot in Bangkok but my body is also used to the pollution.
 If you really want to avoid breathing in pollution in Bangkok, don’t walk on busy streets with lots of traffic as the fumes can be quite overpowering.

 Wear a Mask – If the pollution in Bangkok is causing you respiratory problems then, by all means, wear a mask outside.
 Just make sure you buy one of the heavy-duty masks that actually do filter out pollution, as the flimsy cloth masks you’ll see a lot of Asians using in heavy traffic don’t do anything.

-Although Bangkok traffic and therefore pollution is better than ten years ago, it’s still bad compared to most western cities.
-You’ll discover it’s almost impossible to get a sunburn in Bangkok due to the pollution in the air filtering out the sun’s UV rays.
-The pollution also makes breathing difficult if you’re not used to it.
+Although Bangkok traffic and therefore pollution is better than ten years ago, it is still terrible compared to most western cities.
+You will also discover it’s almost impossible to get a sunburn in Bangkok due to the pollution in the air filtering out the sun’s UV rays.
+Bangkok pollution can also make breathing difficult if you’re not used to it.